cube3power/atsd/rule-engine/functions-value.md

 series e:sensor01 m:pressure=3.5 m:temperature=80
 ```

-Assuming the rule was created for the `pressure` metric, the condition will evaluate to `true` for the above series command.
+Assuming the rule was created for the `pressure` metric, the condition will resolve and evaluate to `true` for the above series command.

 ```ls
 3.5 > 1.5 && 80 > 50
 ```

-Compared to the [`db_last`](functions-db.md) function, which queries the database, the `value()` function returns the value as specified in the command, even if the requested metric value is not yet committed to the database.
+Compared to the [`db_last`](functions-db.md) function, which queries the database, the `value()` function returns metric values set in the command, even if they're not yet stored in the database.